mortizm1988/lecture_financial_statements_analysis/topic_2_financing.md

 ---
 :mag_right: **Example Apple 2020 [5 min]**

+Search: Balance sheet "Commitments and Contingencies."

-Search: "Note 10 – Commitments and Contingencies"
+Search: "Note 10 – Commitments and Contingencies."

 1) Identify the type of commitments.
+   - How much are the accrued warranties?
+Iphone upgrade program as a guarantee liability.
-   - How much is the total amount of Unconditional Purchase Obligation?
-Compare to debt or total liability.
+   - What are the Unconditional Purchase Obligations?
+Compare the amount to debt or total liability.
 2) What is the most common type of contingent liabilities?
 Is any of them material?

 ---